Shan-rs/OTDQ-Blind-Dehazing-Quality-Assessment-via-Physics-Guided-Optimal-Transport-Regularity/README.md

 └── pyproject.toml
 ```

-No datasets, dehazing outputs, author information, or local absolute paths are included.

 ## Method Overview

 OTDQ is an input-aware blind dehazing quality metric.
 It scores a dehazed output together with its hazy input, but does not require a clear reference, MOS label, depth map, transmission map, or learned feature extractor.
 The main idea is that dehazing should not behave like arbitrary contrast enhancement: under the atmospheric scattering model, a locally valid restoration should induce a regular, approximately monotone affine redistribution from hazy intensities to dehazed intensities while preserving scene structure and avoiding common dehazing artifacts.